teaching-on-testbeds/sockets-python/index.md

 ## Release resources

-When you are finished with this experiment, use the "Terminate" button on the experiment page in the CloudLab web portal to release your resources and free them for other experimenters.
+When you are finished with this experiment, make sure to delete your resources and free them for other experimenters.

 ---